This course is only open for entry into Year 2, 3 or 4 in 2019, for those with the relevant qualifications.

 You will develop the fundamental knowledge and understanding of the communication and business environment and the ways in which the core sectors of the industry interact.
 You will develop transferable and specific technical and professional skills such as writing press releases, online material and formal reports.

-You will explore key industry-specific subjects such as Public Relations, Corporate Events Management and Advertising Communication.
+You will explore key industry-specific subjects such as Public Relations, Corporate Events Management and Integrated Marketing Communications.
 You will focus on developing your production skills including video production and web design.

 You will continue to explore key theoretical concepts and their practical application in Public Relations, Events Management and Communication modules.
 In Semester 2, there is the choice between a six week placement plus a theoretical module or a 12 week placement.